romualdr/xwamp/README.md

 ## Getting started

-Grab the latest release [here](https://github.com/romualdr/xwamp/releases), unzip and run the file `xwamp.exe`
+Grab the latest release [here](https://github.com/romualdr/xwamp/releases), unzip and run the file `xwamp.exe`.

+## Where do i put my code ?

+You can add your PHP files or your web application in the `vdrive\web` folder.

 ## Tools and versions